gridatek/supabase/docs/05_FRONTEND_INTEGRATION.md

 ---

-Choose your framework, follow the guide, and start building! 🚀
+That's it!
+You now have Angular integrated into your Supabase template.
+Start building! 🚀